-The Oxford English Dictionary (OED), the world's greatest dictionary, defines chiasmus as,
+The Oxford English Dictionary (OED), the world's greatest dictionary, defines chiasmus as:

-"A grammatical figure by which the order of words in one of two of parallel clauses is inverted in
+"A grammatical figure by which the order of words in one of two of parallel clauses is inverted in the other."

 The Concise Oxford Dictionary of Literary Terms by Chris Baldick provides a more extensive description: